1z-z1/blueBase/README.md

 ```
 ./build.sh
 ```

 -------------------------------------
-or if you want to do the build "manually" then enter...
+If you want to do the build "manually" then enter...
 ```
 ./build.sh clean-project-files
 ```